ibm-cloud-docs/secure-enterprise/custom-basic.md

 Before you onboard your configured deployable architecture to a private catalog and make it available for use, test your configuration to ensure that the architecture runs as intended.
 To test your architecture with the Terraform command line, complete the following steps:

-1. Create or update a `.netrc` file that is needed to use Terraform modules from the {{site.data.keyword.cloud_notm}}.
+1. Create or update a `.netrc` file that is needed to use Terraform modules from {{site.data.keyword.cloud_notm}}.
 For more information, see [ibmcloud catalog utility netrc](/docs/cli?topic=cli-manage-catalogs-plugin#generate-netrc).

    ```bash
    ibmcloud catalog utility netrc